top of page

 Don’t wait for a dead lawn to tell you there’s a problem.
 Performing a regular inspection is the best way to catch issues early.
 At least once a month during the watering season, manually turn on each zone one by one and take a walk around your property.

 Running each zone lets you spot problems that automated schedules might hide, since most systems run when nobody is awake to see them.
-A single broken sprinkler head can waste a tremendous amount of water, so finding it quickly pays off for your landscape and your wallet, often helping you avoid a more complex call for sprinkler repair Lubbock.
+A single broken sprinkler head can waste a tremendous amount of water, so finding it quickly pays off for your yard and your wallet.
+This simple habit often helps you avoid a more complex call for sprinkler repair Lubbock.

 Tackling Common Sprinkler System Repairs